jhumelsine/jhumelsine.github.io/_posts/2024-05-25-design-process.md

 <img src="/assets/ConstructionProcess.jpeg" alt="Constructor Workers Reviewing a Design"  width = "50%" align="center" style="padding-right: 35px;">

 # Introduction
-I’m taking a break from specific Design Patterns for a while and focus upon other Software Engineering topics.
+I am taking a break from specific Design Patterns for a while to focus upon other Software Engineering topics.
 I’ll start with my design process, which will still reference design patterns, but I won’t focus upon them.

-I’ve provided glimpses of my process in previous blog posts.
+I have provided glimpses of my process in previous blog posts.
 I’ll be more intentional here.
-This process worked best for me when scoped to functional component, such as a [bounded context](https://martinfowler.com/bliki/BoundedContext.html).
-I wouldn’t use the process for an entire architecture, nor would I use it for an individual class.
+This process worked best for me when scoped to a functional component, such as a [bounded context](https://martinfowler.com/bliki/BoundedContext.html).
+I wouldn’t use this process for an entire architecture, nor would I use it for an individual class.

 This is my personal process, which won’t apply to everyone in all situations.
 Developers must find a process that works for them.
 Hopefully, some readers may find some elements of my process helpful for their own processes.